Skip to content

 This is not my first technology cycle.

 At NYDIG, I worked with major banks on Bitcoin payments.
-Most stayed in custody and never built new products — the revenue went to the ones that did.
+Most stayed in custody and never built new products.
+The revenue went to the ones that did.
 I backed music-tech companies building for streaming before the industry caught up.
 The ones that rethought their pricing are the ones still standing.
 Microsoft hired me to help their software partners move to cloud.
 Same story: the firms that redesigned what they sold won.

 My skill is turning capability into revenue.